tsani/jerrington.me/pages/bread.md

 for the longer bulk fermentation, I'm using the kitchen table at 18°C rather than the bathroom at a balmy 22°C if not higher -- I ought to measure some day.

+### At night the day after

+After about 24h bulk fermentation on the counter, I turned the bread, but I fucked up: I didn't shape it; I left it in the container.
+So I let it rest 20 minutes, then turned it again and shaped it.
+I was impatient because I wanted to go to sleep as it was late.
+I took a shower, waited a little longer for it to proof (maybe 15 min), then baked it.

+### How it turned out

+The loaf rose _much_ less; hardly any oven spring.
+Despite that, the crumb is very airy.
+I think ultimately it overproofed.
+The flavour is fine.
+A little yeasty.

+Overall, it's okay but not as wonderful as the previous two loaves.

+Conclusion: prefer a 12h bulk fermentation in a hot room and be patient.

 ## 5 February 2023

 It expanded I would say too much last time.
 We could go for a touch less.